Forest Management Planning

-The Ministry of Natural Resources and Forestry is responsible
+Ministry of Natural Resources and Forestry is responsible

-for the long-term health and viability of the public forest.
+for the long-term health and viability of

-The Crown Forest Sustainability Act
+Crown Forest Sustainability Act (CFSA) requires a

-to develop a Forest Management Plan (FMP) outlining long-term
+a Forest Management Plan (FMP) outlining long-term

-strategies and targets to ensure the health and viability of
+strategies and targets to ensure the health and viability

-and wildlife habitat are maintained or enhanced over time.
+wildlife habitat are maintained or enhanced over time.
 Other

-values, such as recreational, medicinal, or environmental aspects
+values, such as recreational, medicinal, or environmental

-What Registered Professional
+Registered Professional Foresters Do?

 "OFIA Article" "OPFA Website"